 - Direct comparison of the lamp type distributions between RBSA I and RBSA II shows a marked decrease in linear fluorescent proportions with an associated increase in LED proportions.
 While Cadmus did collect information about common area and exterior lighting in mid- and high-rise buildings whenever possible, it was not always possible to collect due to limited access to shared spaces.
 It is likely that these changes are driven by access limitations on-site and an increased focus on low-rise buildings in RBSA II, rather than substantial linear fluorescent to LED replacements. - The average number of common area lamps per residential unit decreased from approximately 2.2 lamps per unit in RBSA I to 1.6 lamps per unit in RBSA II. - LEDs, which were not found in sufficient quantities to be included in RBSA I report tables, represent a significant share of bulbs installed in multifamily buildings in RBSA II (12% regionally). - There was an increase in the proportion of exterior incandescent, CFL, and LED lamps in RBSA II, likely attributable to the RBSA II's focus on low-rise buildings.

 Distribution of Common Area Lamp Types in Low-Rise Buildings

-are either a CFL or LED compared to roughly 40% in the RBSA I study.
+Almost half (54%) of common area light bulbs in RBSA II are either a CFL or LED compared to roughly 40% in the RBSA I study.